 Mundus Transfiguratus

-Towards a Queer Mythological Ecology
+Towards a Queer Ecological Mythology

 This project challenges anthropocentric thinking and questions human supremacy, offering an ecological vision in which non-human entities hold agency and importance.
 Through this work, I aim to shift how we perceive relationships between humans, other species, and the environment, encouraging a more inclusive, fluid, and relational understanding of identity and existence.